EngstromJimmy/ZXSpectrum/README.md

 The naming of the project might seem strange, I originally developed the emulator for Xbox so ZXBox made sense at the time.
 I have chosen to keep the name think of is as a ZX(Spectrum) in an other box =).

-I did a talk about Blazor at Microsoft Ignite 2019 where I demoed my ZX Spectrum emulator running on Blazor Web assembly.
+I did a talk about Blazor at Microsoft Ignite 2019 where I demoed my ZX Spectrum emulator running on Blazor WebAssembly.
 After doing a talk on Blazor and Blutooth at Live Coders Conf, I got a lot of comments on my ZX Spectrum so I decided to publish it =)
 You can find the Blazor implementation here https://zxspectrum.azurewebsites.net/ .
 I got a lot of amazing feedback and many wanted to see the code so I decided to share that as well.